 The Administrative Orders require both sides to attend mediation in good faith.
 There is no requirement that an agreement is reached, only to negotiate in good faith.
 If the dispute is not resolved in mediation, it can then be sent to a judge to decide the outcome.

-Consult a 5-Star Child Custody Law Firm in Florida
+Consult a 5-Star Child Custody Lawyer in Florida Today

 If you need assistance with a child custody case, contact Florida Law Advisers, P.A., to speak with a child custody attorney in Florida.
 Every case is different, and our vast experience allows us to cater our services to each client’s individual situation.
 Whether a couple mutually agrees to the terms of a divorce or are engaged in a fierce battle for child custody rights, we can help.
 At Florida Law Advisers, P.A., you not only receive the highest quality legal support, but you also will work with empathetic professionals who can understand and support you through this difficult time.